 Inaugural Graduate Student Conference for Southeast Asia Research

-at the University of British Columbia, 14-15 April 2016
+at the University of British Columbia, April 14-15, 2016

-The UBC Southeast Asia Graduate Student Network* will hold an interdisciplinary graduate student conference on Southeast Asia from April 14 to 15, 2016, in the University of British Columbia (UBC), Vancouver, Canada.
-Held in collaboration with the UBC Center for Southeast Asian Research in the UBC Institute of Asian Research, the conference will be the first of its kind at UBC.
+The UBC Southeast Asia Graduate Student Network* will hold an interdisciplinary graduate student conference on Southeast Asia from April 14 to 15, 2016 at the University of British Columbia (UBC) in Vancouver, Canada.
+Held in collaboration with the UBC Centre for Southeast Asian Research (CSEAR) in the UBC Institute of Asian Research (IAR), the conference will be the first of its kind at UBC.
 The conference represents an opportunity for participants to build networks and share perspectives, and experiences with other specialists and graduate students who study Southeast Asia.
-The UBC Center for Southeast Asia Research is the focal point of a community of faculty, graduate students and undergraduates with interest and expertise in the different Southeast Asian countries and Asia Pacific.
+CSEAR is the focal point of a community of faculty, graduate students and undergraduates with interest and expertise in the different Southeast Asian countries and Asia Pacific.

-*The UBC Southeast Asia Graduate Student Network is a collective of UBC graduate students from different academic disciplines passionate about Southeast Asia.
+*The UBC Southeast Asia Graduate Student Network is a collective of UBC graduate students from different academic disciplines who are passionate about Southeast Asia.
 The network is based at the UBC Centre for Southeast Asia Research (CSEAR), and its activities including academic and social events are held in collaboration with the Institute of Asian Research (IAR).